gabrieloanca/JCTC_2023/README.md

 topology created by GROMACS will serve as input for **gmx4evb.py** tool to generate the topologies (inside topologies/ folder) necessary for an EVB simulation with GROMACS.

-qmatoms.dat files is structured as follows:
+qmatoms.dat file is structured as follows:

 >`[atoms]` directive contain the EVB atoms ('1' on the last column) as well as non-EVB atoms ('2' on the last column) involved in torsions, LJ14 and Coulomb-14 interactions with the EVB atoms.
 The columns are: